DataScientest-Studio/jan24_bds_int_heartbeat/README.md

 ## How to use the Github repo / the notebooks
-All code is stored in jupyter notebooks.
+All code is stored in Jupyter notebooks.
 The notebooks contain code to directly download the necessary datasets via the KaggleAPI.
-This code is more or less bulletproof, but it could be necessary, that one either authentificates via a webbrowser or changes the source code to make the authentification on Kaggle working.
+This code is more or less bulletproof, but it could be necessary that one either authenticates via a webbrowser or changes the source code to make the authentification work on Kaggle.
 Since the datasets are quite big, they are stored in the data folder, which is created on the first run of any of the notebooks.
-This data folder is available only on the local machine and will not be pushed onto github.
+This data is available only on the local machine and is not pushed onto github.

 After initlally downloading the datasets, the notebooks all follow the same path.